 Chiang Mai: The Pearl of the North (Part 1)

-Chiang Mai Dragon Statue
+Chiang Mai is

 Chiang Mai was the capital of Lanna Thai (Kingdom of One Million Ricefields), the first independent Thai kingdom within the fabled Golden Triangle.
-Chiang Mai flourished as a major religious, cultural and trading centre until 1556 when
+Chiang Mai flourished as a major religious, cultural and trading centre until 1556 when a Burmese invasion reduced it to a vassal state.
+The Burmese were expelled in 1785, whereupon Lanna Thai once again became part of northern

 Many lowland Thais regard Chiang Mai city and province as being something of a national Shangri-la, thanks to its beautiful women, distinctive festivals, historic temples dating from the 1300s, arresting scenic beauty, temperate fruits such as apples peaches and strawberries, and a crisp, invigorating cool season climate